scalaris-team/scalaris/faq.md

-When you used packages from your distribution to install Erlang etc. configure should be able to find the requirements and it is sufficient to
+When you used packages from your distribution to install Erlang etc. configure should be able to find the requirements.
+However, you have to have installed a C and a C++ compiler.
+Otherwise configure will fail.
+It is sufficient to
 call:

 ~~~~~~